WHAT WE STAND FOR

 Student learning also depends on what happens outside the classroom.
 CTU fights for social justice in the areas of affordable housing, sanctuary schools, Sustainable Community Schools, and restorative justice

-On July 18 and 19, 2019, CTU presented our arguments to the fact-finding panel required under Section 4.5 of the Illinois Educational Labor Relations Act (IELRA) as we try to settle our contract with the Board of Education.
-Below, you can download and print an annotated version of the presentation that our representatives made to the fact-finders.
+In July 2019, CTU presented our arguments to the fact-finding panel required under Section 4.5 of the Illinois Educational Labor Relations Act (IELRA) as we try to settle our contract with the Board of Education.
+On August 15, the Fact-Finder issued a report that favored the CPS position, including bizarre statements about the contract’s impact on the next mayoral election.
+CTU formally rejected this report on August 26, 2019.
+You can learn more about the process and read the reports on our Fact-Finding page.

 |Issues||Chicago Teachers Union||Candidate Lightfoot||Mayor Lightfoot and CPS|